Directives๐Ÿ”—

 value = DirectiveArgument(GraphQLNonNull(GraphQLString), extensions={"foo": "bar"})

-DirectiveArgument extensions are made available in the GraphQL Argument extensions after the schema is created.
-The DirectiveArgument itself is found in the extensions under a key defined by the DIRECTIVE_ARGUMENT_EXTENSIONS_KEY setting.
+DirectiveArgument extensions are made available in the GraphQL argument extensions after the schema is created.
+The DirectiveArgument itself is found in the GraphQL argument extensions under a key defined by the DIRECTIVE_ARGUMENT_EXTENSIONS_KEY setting.